Trese Judd Art

 3. Art Deco

-Art deco is a decorative and architectural style that emerged in the early 20th century.
-Inspired by the machine age and technological advancements, it is characterized by geometric shapes, streamlined forms, bright colors, and luxurious materials such as exotic woods, metals, and glass.
-Art deco was used in everything from buildings to furniture to jewelry.
-The term was coined in the 1960s, and it is rooted in the Exposition Internationale des Arts Décoratifs et Industriels Modernes held in Paris in 1925.
-Some of the most famous artists who utilized the art deco style include Tamara de Lempicka, Erté, Rene Lalique, and Jean Dunand.
+The term Art Deco was coined in the 1960s.
+However, it was rooted in the Exposition Internationale des Arts Décoratifs et Industriels Modernes held in Paris in 1925.
+This popular art style influenced everything from buildings to furniture to jewelry.
+Some of the most famous artists who utilized the Art Deco style include Tamara de Lempicka, Erté, Rene Lalique, and Jean Dunand.

 4. Art Nouveau